Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's connected on 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- The Suns are the 11th-ranked squad in the league, giving up 42.9 rebounds per contest.
+- The Suns concede 42.9 rebounds per contest, ranking 11th in the league.

-- The Suns give up 23.4 assists per contest, third-ranked in the NBA.
+- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.

-- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.

 Michael Porter Jr. vs. the Suns